Powerlearnproject/se-assignment-day-2-git-and-github-Mosseh254/README.md

      4.Branching & Merging: Different features can be developed separately and merged later without affecting the main code.

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.
-Branching in Git allows developers to create separate versions (branches) of a project to work on different features, bug fixes, or experiments without affecting the main codebase.
+Branching in Git allows developers to create separate versions of a project to work on different features, bug fixes, or experiments without affecting the main codebase.
   Importance:
  1.Isolates Changes: Developers can work on features independently without disrupting the main project.
  2.Supports Collaboration: Multiple developers can work on different branches and merge their changes when ready.